 Shira has a Masters of Social Work from Yeshiva University and a Bachelors of Business Administration from Emory University.

 Shira has received several prestigious awards as a result of her outstanding leadership capabilities.
 These awards include the Federation Executive Recruitment and Educational Program full fellowship.
 She was also selected as a participant in the Brandeis University Sherman Seminar for Emerging Professionals.

 Priscilla received her Bachelor of Arts degree in Urban Planning & Public Affairs from the University of Illinois at Chicago.
-She has more than four years’ experience working with non-profit organizations in the U.S. and abroad focusing on community development and social and environmental change in Costa Rica.
+She has more than nine years’ experience working with non-profit organizations in the U.S. and abroad focusing on community development and social and environmental change in Costa Rica.

 Most recently, Priscilla spent time working for an economic development non-profit the Women’s Business Development Center before deciding it was time to make a move.